BLOG

 The illustration of the apple shown is my way of looking at it digitally.

-Please feel free to interpret “THE APPLE OF MY EYE” whatever way you want.
+Please feel free to interpret “THE APPLE OF MY EYE” in whatever way you want.

 …………………………………………………………..